-- 3.1.
-Reading and becoming familiar with College policy and instructor expectations, as stated in the course outline, of academic integrity. - 3.2.
-Seeking clarification of principles and practices of academic integrity from the instructor or other academic resources, such as librarians, before completing assignments or attempting examinations.

-3.3.
-Completing assignments and examinations in accordance with the definition of academic integrity.

-4. Sanctions for Violations of Academic Integrity
+- 3.1 Reading and becoming familiar with College policy and instructor expectations, as stated in the course instruction and the course materials, of academic integrity - 3.2 Seeking clarification of principles and practices of academic integrity from the instructor or other academic resources, such as librarians, before completing assignments or attempting examinations - 3.3 Completing assignments and examinations in accordance with the definition of academic integrity - 4.
+Sanctions for Violations of Academic Integrity

-- 4.1.
-Violations of academic integrity may result in a failing grade of zero for that assignment or examination.
+- 4.1 Violations of academic integrity result in a failing grade for that assignment or examination.
 For assignments, the instructor may choose to allow the student to complete an alternate assignment for a reduced grade.
 Failing grades for violations are applied to the individual student or, for a group project involving academic wrongdoing, to a student group.
-Additional consequences may be applied. - 4.2.
-Repeated violations of academic integrity have serious consequences.
-These consequences may include failing the course, being suspended from a program or certification, being placed on academic probation, having a permanent note added to the academic transcript, being suspended from the College, or being expelled from the College.
-These sanctions are assigned by officials with appropriate academic authority, such as the Dean, the program director, or other College officials. - 4.3.
-Attempts to violate academic integrity may be treated as seriously as actual completed violations. - 4.4.
-Students may request clarification and explanations of allegations of academic dishonesty.
-Disputes regarding academic dishonesty and sanctions will be resolved as specified in 5-1-02, Academic Dispute Resolution Policy. - 4.5.
-Whenever possible an educational approach will be taken to deal with inappropriate behavior by assisting the individual to understand why the behavior is inappropriate, how it impacts other people and the importance of taking responsibility for the consequences of their actions.
-This may be further addressed through restorative practice. - 4.5.1 Examples of restorative practice include, but are not limited to: - Providing a service (College or Community) - Writing a letter of apology - Participating in an educational workshop (i.e. APA)
+Additional consequences may be applied. - 4.2 Repeated violations of academic integrity have serious consequences.
+These consequences may include failing the course, being suspended from a program or certification, being placed on academic probation, having a permanent note added to the academic record, being suspended from the College, or being expelled from the College.
+These sanctions are assigned by officials with appropriate academic authority, such as the Dean, the program director, or other College officials. - 4.3 Attempts to violate academic integrity may be treated as seriously as actual completed violations. - 4.4 To remain in a full-time program of study, students are required, through academic achievement, to meet the prescribed program requirements as published in the course outline(s).
+Students not meeting academic criteria are required to meet with the Program Coordinator and/or Dean for advisement and academic planning.
+Consequences of not meeting academic criteria may include academic probation, suspension, or program transfer. - 4.4 Students may request clarification and explanations of allegations of academic dishonesty.
+Disputes regarding academic dishonesty and sanctions will be resolved as specified in 5-1-02, Academic Dispute Resolution Policy.